bhaltair/fullstackopen-react/README.md

       module.exports = loginRouter
       ```
+    - HTTPS
 - part 5 test react app
+  - frontend login
+    - use async-awiat replace promises
+    - add token to HTTP Headers
+    - saving the token to localStorage
+  - props.children & proptypes
+    - props.children is an array（ No explicit declaration required ）
+    - references to components with ref
+      - **forwardRef** The function to create the component is wrapped in the forwardRef function call.
+In this way, you can access the reference assigned to it.
+      - **useImperativeHandle** The component uses useImperativeHandle Hook to access toggleVisibility functions by external components
+    - install prop-types to dependencies(or use TypeScript interface)
+  - test
+    - jest-dom
+    - react-testing-library
+    - debugging tests
+      - component.debug()
+    - Clicking buttons in tests
+      - fireEvent
+    - test coverage
+  - e2e test(Test the system as a whole)
 - part 6 use redux state management
 - part 7 react-router / costom hook / style
 - part 8 GrahphQL